Field of Dreams: Yankees, White Sox to play in Iowa

 (CNN)Is this heaven?
 No, it's Iowa.
 And there will be a Major League Baseball game played there in 2020.

-The 1989 classic "Field of Dreams" is coming to life in in the cornfields.
+The 1989 classic "Field of Dreams" is coming to life in the cornfields.
 MLB announced on Thursday that a regular-season game will be played on August 13, 2020, at the site where the iconic baseball movie was filmed, between the Yankees and White Sox.
 They will play at an 8,000-seat temporary stadium at the Dyersville farm site, and the game will be nationally televised on FOX.

 A pathway through a cornfield will take fans to the ballpark, which will overlook the famous movie location.
 The right field wall will include windows to show the cornfields beyond the ballpark.
 This will be the first MLB game in Iowa.